ruth-mapr/drill/_docs/018-bylaws.md

 ---
 ## Introduction

-This document defines the bylaws under which the Apache Drill project operates.
+This document defines the bylaws by which the Apache Drill project operates.
 It defines the roles and responsibilities of the project, who may vote, how voting works, how conflicts are resolved, etc.